 As if doing it elsewhere was fine.

 In hindsight, I wish I had done more.
-I wish I had passionately implored that shocked, passive people get up and restrain the man until the police came.
+I wish I had passionately implored those shocked, passive people to get up and restrain the man until the police came.
 I wish I had tried to interfere physically if necessary.
 I wish I had said something to the woman that would help her battered spirit.

 There was so much I did not yet understand about abuse.